hash-545/Cybersecurity-Labs-Activities/Side Quests/README.md

 This is the land of “what if…”, late-night experiments, and things I build when I'm not busy pretending to be academically responsible.

 ### 📍 What lives here?
-- Tiny experiments born out of boredom
+- Tiny experiments that grew out of boredom
-- Over-engineered tools absolutely nobody requested
+- Over-engineered tools nobody asked for
-- Personal labs, test environments, and tech doodles
+- Personal labs, tests, and tech doodles
-- Ideas too weird to ever make it into a formal repo
+- Ideas too weird for formal projects
-- Curiosity-driven builds with no roadmap and no regrets
+- Curiosity-driven builds with unclear goals

 ### 🗂️ Why this folder exists
 Because not everything needs to be an official project.\